jcburns-vt/bank-fetch/README.md

 that you would like to dump your bank transactions info to.
 Default file format is json, you can specify csv with `--file-type csv`.

+The default Teller environment is set to sandbox, this allows you to download mock-up transactions and accounts to validate the app is working without needing to enter your bank info and expend a connection.
+The username and password for sandbox mode is "username" and "password" respectively.

 ``` console
 $ bf APPLICATION_ID OUTPUT_FOLDER --cert PATH_TO_CERTIFICATE \
     --cert-key PATH_TO_PRIVATE_KEY
 ```
 The first time this command is called, a browser window will be opened that will prompt you to connect your bank account via the secure TellerConnect widget.
 Subsequent calls will not require you to enter your info, so if you want to change the associated bank, use the `--reset' flag.

+Be aware, when using the reset flag in any environment other than sandbox, your Teller access key is deleted from your system keyring and you will expend a Teller enrollment connection by requesting a new access key.

 Once bank data is downloaded to your device, it is your own responsibility to ensure that it stays secured.
 This application is read-only and does not